CtrlC-Root/wasm-checklist/README.md

-# WebAssembly Checklist Web Application
+# Checklist Application

-A demo web application written mostly in Zig for managing checklists.
+A demo cross-platform application written mostly in Zig for managing checklists.